|Nutrition Facts (per serving)|

-- As with any vodka martini, the vodka you choose is going to determine the overall quality of the drink.
-That said, because coffee and chocolate are heavy flavors in this cocktail, it is not crucial that you pour the best vodka you have in stock.
-There are some fantastic budget-friendly vodkas available, and you shouldn't hesitate to use one of them in this cocktail.
+- As with any vodka martini, the vodka you choose will determine the overall quality of the drink.
+However, the coffee and chocolate are decadent flavors, and there are some fantastic budget-friendly vodkas available that work well in this drink.